Card Tokenization

 4

-Parameter | Type | Length | Required | Signed | Description |
+| Parameter | Type | Length | Required | Signed | Description |

 merchantNo | String | 20 | Yes | Yes | Merchant number assigned by |

-appId | String | 20 | Yes | Yes | Merchant application ID.
-Created by Onerway when merchant registers a website |
+appId | String | 20 | Yes | Yes | Merchant application ID assigned by Onerway for website identification. |

 merchantCustId | String | 50 | Conditional | Yes | Unique customer identifier in merchant system. |

 cardInfo | String | / | Conditional | Yes | Card payment information in JSON string format.
-See TxnCardInfo |
+See TxnCardInfofor complete structure. |

-String | 256 | Yes | Yes | Customer email address | |
+String | 256 | Yes | Yes | Customer email address for transaction notifications and receipts. | |

-country | String | 64 | Yes | Yes | Customer country code.
-See ISO 3166 |
+country | String | 64 | Yes | Yes | |

-transactionIp | String | 64 | Yes | Yes | Customer's IP address for the transaction |
+transactionIp | String | 64 | Yes | Yes | Customer's IP address for fraud detection and risk assessment. |

-sign | String | / | Yes | No | Digital signature string for request verification.
+sign | String | / | Yes | No | Digital signature string for request verification and security.
 Please refer to Signature for signature generation method. |

 CardInfo

-Name | Type | Length | Required | Description |
+| Name | Type | Length | Required | Description |

 holderName | String | 48 | Yes | Cardholder name |